ballerina-attic/ballerina-www/website/two-column-pages/docs/open-source.md

 See our [GitHub repo](https://github.com/ballerina-platform/ballerina-lang).

+<p id="iGitStarText">"Star"</p> <p id="iGitWatchText">"Watch"</p>
+Star GitHub repo and show your appreciation to Ballerina maintainers for their work.
+Watching the repo will also help you keep track of Ballerina project.

 ### Developer Mailing List

 [Ballerina-Dev Google Group](https://groups.google.com/forum/#!forum/ballerina-dev) is the main discussion forum of the Ballerina dev team.